 * Patients of the practice treated by the associate may feel abandoned when and if the associate leaves the practice sometime in the future (if he/she does not set up a new office nearby).

-Using a comprehensive contractual approach to safeguard the value of your practice can eliminate all the aforementioned disadvantages.
+Using a comprehensive contractual approach to safeguarding the value of your practice can eliminate all the disadvantages above.
 Many practices today are selling for $500,000 to $1,000,000.
 To risk losing that substantial amount of money and increasing the likelihood of a failed associateship is not worth the risk.
 Think about it before you act then decide what is best for you… and your future.
-Call AFTCO at 800-232-3826 or visit our website at www.aftco.net.
 It's time to call AFTCO!